GovindPullagura/Meesho.com-clone/README.md

 Create a pull request to the main repository

 ## Credits
 This project was created by Team Indi-Shop.
-The Team Members are Govind, Nandhan, Manju Sai and Vibhor.
+The Team Members are

+Names - Github Username

+1.Govind - GovindPullagura
+2.Nandhan - nanksi
+3.Manju Sai - rsaimanjunathnaik083
+4.Vibhor - winwithvibhor

 License
 This project is licensed under the MIT License.
 See the LICENSE file for details.